dusty-nv/jetson-inference/docs/aux-docker.md

 # Running in Docker Containers

-Docker container images for this project are hosted at [`dustynv/jetson-inference`](https://hub.docker.com/r/dustynv/jetson-inference).
+Docker container images for this project are hosted on DockerHub at [`dustynv/jetson-inference`](https://hub.docker.com/r/dustynv/jetson-inference)

 Below are the currently available tags: